files-community/Website/src/routes/blog/posts/announcing-files-v2-5-20/+page.md

 - Fixed crash that would occur when an Inf file installation timed out
 - Fixed an issue where it didn't work to open password protected archives
 - Fixed issue where some options were missing in the Google Drive context menu
+- Fixed issue that prevented using dual pane in the Column layout

 ### Conclusion